Russia–United States relations: History

-The dissolution of the Soviet Union through Yeltsin's terms (1991–99)
+Dissolution of the Soviet Union through Yeltsin's terms (1991–99)

-With Communism defunct, on December 25, 1991, the Soviet Union dissolved, and the Commonwealth of Independent States, a loose association was formed by 12 of the 15 former Soviet constituent republics, leaving out the three Baltic states.
-The Russian Soviet Federative Socialist Republic became Russia.
-It was now an independent state that inherited the USSR's UN Security Council permanent membership and became the successor state to the USSR.
+With Communist politicians and parties in Eastern Europe mostly defunct, on December 26, 1991, the Soviet Union self-dissolved, and the Commonwealth of Independent States, a loose association was formed on December 8–21 by eventually 12 of the 15 Soviet constituent Union Republics, leaving out earlier the three Baltic states.
+The Russian Soviet Federative Socialist Republic became the Russian Federation.
+It was now an independent state that inherited the USSR's UN Security Council permanent membership and became the sole continuator state to the USSR and one of 12 successor states to the USSR.